msultan/msultan.github.io/content/post/20240421_job_hunting_p1/index.md

 ## Evaluating companies
 Now lets assume that you have either gotten a bunch of offers already or you now have a very large list of companies that you need to pare down to a prioritized list.
 Here again, ranking each company along several axis might be helpful.
+Things you might want to consider are:

 ```markmap {height="200px"}
 - Company criterion to consdier